Damir94/100-Days-Of-Devops/day-53/README.md

-# Troubleshooting and Setup of Nginx + PHP-FPM on Kubernetes
+# 100 Days of Devops - Day 53: Troubleshooting and Setup of Nginx + PHP-FPM on Kubernetes
 This documentation describes the steps taken to troubleshoot and fix the Nginx and PHP-FPM setup in a Kubernetes cluster, along with copying the PHP application file into the correct document root.